ranfysvalle02/modal-JWTauth-demo/README.md

 ## Conclusion

 Building a secure authentication system doesn't have to be daunting.
 By leveraging powerful tools like MongoDB, JWT, FastAPI, and Modal, we can create robust applications that scale seamlessly.
-Additionally, integrating with client-side applications like browser extensions demonstrates the flexibility of our API.

 **Next Steps**: